-- UK General Data Protection Regulation (UK GDPR) the EU GDPR was incorporated into UK legislation, with some amendments, by The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2020 - > Data Protection Act 2018 (DPA 2018)
+- UK General Data Protection Regulation (UK GDPR) the EU GDPR was incorporated into UK legislation, with some amendments, by The Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2020 - Data Protection Act 2018 (DPA 2018)

-It is based on guidance published by the Information Commissioner's Office (ICO) on the GDPR.

-It also reflects the ICO's code of practice for the use of surveillance cameras and personal information.
+It is based on guidance published by the Information Commissioner's Office (ICO) on the UK GDPR and guidance from the Department for Education (DfE) on Generative artificial intelligence in education.
+It meets the requirements of the Protection of Freedoms Act 2012 when referring to our use of biometric data.
+It also reflects the ICO's guidance for the use of surveillance cameras and personal information.
+In addition, this policy complies with our funding agreement and articles of association.

-In addition, this policy complies with regulation 5 of the Education (Pupil Information) (England) Regulations 2005, which gives parents the right of access to their child's educational record.